 Concerns that do not meet the harm threshold will be dealt with in accordance with the school's policy for managing low-level concerns.
-All staff concerns will be managed and recorded by HR.

-If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the Head of School.
-Where the concerns or allegations are about the Head of School, these should be referred to the CEO.
+If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the headteacher.
+Where the concerns or allegations are about the headteacher, these should be referred to the Chair of Governors.

-The Head of School/CEO will instruct the Group Head of Welfare and Safeguarding to report the concern to the Local Authority Designated Officer (LADO) within one working day.
+The headteacher/Chair of Governors should report the concern to the Local Authority Designated Officer (LADO) within one working day.

 The corporate director for Children and Young People's Services, has identified dedicated staff to undertake the role of LADO.
 LADOs can be contacted via email on LADO@suffolk.gov.uk or by using the LADO central telephone number: 0300 123 2044 for allegations against all staff and volunteers.
-The current LADO's are Simon Hope and Tracey Whittaker.